Mountcastle, Hays HRs help Orioles beat skidding Rangers 3-0

 TRAINER’S ROOM

-Orioles: INF Ramón Urias is done for the season after being placed on the 10-day IL on Wednesday with a right adductor strain. … OF Anthony Santander (hamstring) is a “day or two away” from returning and is “going to be sore probably for the rest of the year,” manager Brandon Hyde said.
+Orioles: INF Ramón Urias is done for the season after being placed on the 10-day IL on Wednesday with a right adductor strain. … OF Anthony Santander (hamstring) is a “day or two away” from returning and is “going to be sore probably for the rest of the year,” Hyde said.

 UP NEXT